A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 Learning is not a spectator sport.
 Students do not learn much just sitting in classes listening to teachers, memorizing prepackaged assignments, and spitting out answers.
 They must talk about what they are learning, write reflectively about it, relate it to past experiences, and apply it to their daily lives.
 They must make what they learn part of themselves - Chickering & Gamson (1997)

-The U.S. Department of Education and the National Institute of Education (1984:18-19) highlighted student involvement as one of three critical conditions for excellence in education:
+The U.S. Department of Education and the National Institute of Education (Cross, 1984:18-19) highlighted student involvement as one of three critical conditions for excellence in education:

 To help achieve an active learning design: